• Skip to primary navigation

 32 oz. chicken broth, 15 ounces seafood stock, 1 teaspoon cayenne pepper (see recipe notes), 1 teaspoon garlic powder (see recipe notes), 2 dried bay leaves or 1 teaspoon of ground bay leaves

-• Add okra and cook for 10 minutes
+• Add okra to stockpot and cook for 10 minutes

 1 teaspoon cayenne pepper (see recipe notes), salt and pepper, 1 pound okra